Charlie Chester: Life and career

-Chester's radio shows included A Proper Charlie and That Man Chester.
-Another series – which started out as a section of The Charlie Chester Show in 1950 – was the quiz Pot Luck, the first British TV programme to offer prizes for correctly answering questions.
+Chester's radio shows included A Proper Charlie, That Man Chester, and Pot Luck.

 In 1961, Chester starred in a BBC series called Charlie Chester On Laughter Service, a music and comedy show that visited military bases throughout Britain.
 Most were co-written by Bernard Botting and Charlie Hart.
 Late in his career, Chester appeared in the Channel 4 television sitcom Never Say Die.

 In the 1960s, he began presenting a record show on the BBC Light Programme, later BBC Radio 2.
 On 5 October 1970 he started his weekday show which from 1 October 1972 became his long-running radio show Sunday Soapbox, which in later years came from the BBC's Birmingham studios (previously from Manchester).
 He opened the programme each week with the introduction "With a box full of records and a bag full of post, it's radio Soapbox and Charlie your host!"
 The programme was transmitted on Sunday afternoons until Chester suffered a stroke in November 1995, after which he could not walk or talk.
-Its opening and signature tune was called Music To Drive By by Alan Moorhouse.
+Its opening and signature tune was called "Music To Drive By" by Alan Moorhouse.

 Honours and recognition

 He was the subject of This Is Your Life in 1961 when he was surprised by Eamonn Andrews at the BBC Television Theatre.

 A casino club in Archer Street, Soho, was named "Charlie Chester's" after him.

 Chester presented brass band music in the series Listen to the Band and also featured in the BBC Radio 2 show The Gag Cracker's Ball.
 In his leisure time he enjoyed painting.
-He was awarded the MBE in 1990.
+He was appointed Member of the Order of the British Empire (MBE) in the 1990 Birthday Honours for charitable services.